-Goal Statement: By the end of the 2018-2019 school year, for grades K-3, as measured by the State Report Card for Improving At-Risk Readers, we will improve our school to a 60% D, up from the current minus 29.4% F.
+Goal Statement: By the end of the 2019-2020 school year, for grades K-3, as measured by the State Report Card for Improving At-Risk Readers, we will improve our school to a 60% D, up from the current minus 1% F.

-Evidence-Based Strategy or Strategies: Intensive reading interventions based on RIMP and progress monitoring data from DIBELS assessment; proper record-keeping and reporting.
+Evidence-Based Strategy or Strategies: Intensive reading interventions based on RIMP and progress monitoring data from DIBELS assessment; proper record-keeping and reporting, strong title program with instruction specific to tiers, based on data.